ajakka/react-native-here-explore/docs/INSTALLATION.md

 - ### iOS

-After you download and extract the zip file you should see a .xcframework folder (heresdk.xcframework)
+After you download and extract the zip file, you should see a .xcframework folder (heresdk.xcframework).

-Copy that file and place it on `your-project/ios/Frameworks` folder.
+Copy that file and place it in `your-project/ios/Frameworks` folder.

-On the same folder (ie `your-project/ios/Frameworks`) create a podspec file with the name `heresdk.podspec`

-and past in the following:
+In the same folder (i.e., `your-project/ios/Frameworks`), create a podspec file with the name `heresdk.podspec` and paste in the following:

 ```podspec
 Pod::Spec.new do |s|